HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - within a UDAP assertion object, or
 - as part of a patient match or patient search request,

-Each included identity attribute either must have been verified at the identity level of assurance asserted by the transmitting party (for example, the match requestor) or must be consistent with other evidence used in identity verification.
+Each included identity attribute either **SHALL** have been verified at the identity level of assurance asserted by the transmitting party (for example, the match requestor) or be consistent with other evidence used in identity verification.
 If a level of assurance is not explicitly asserted, at a minimum,
 1. The combination of identity attributes submitted is consistent with and sufficient to identify a unique identity (for example, first, last, DOB and home street address OR first, last, and an Identifier that is compliant with this Implementation Guide) and corresponds to a human person whose identity has been verified at IAL1.2 or greater in accordance with the practices of NIST 800-63a using Fair or stronger evidence and/or credit bureau records (or equivalent).
 As a best practice, identity verification **SHOULD** be at a minimum of IAL2 or LoA-3 for the individual and for an implementer's overall operations.
 Otherwise,
 2. For Individual Access (or if PHI or PII will be returned, as a result of or subsequent to the match request, other than to a Covered Entity in a Treatment, Payment, or Operations workflow), a minimum of IAL1.8 or LoA-2 In Person end user identity verification is required and in that case, all identity attributes submitted for matching are verified either as part of, at minimum, an IAL1.8 or LoA-2 In Person identity verification event or are consistent with evidence presented during the event, before including those attributes in a match request.